strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 For more details how to mount it visit [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/).

 Once you have the certificates inside the pod, you have to convert tham from the PEM format into PKCS12 or Java Keystore formats so that they can be used inside Java applications.
-That can be donw using the following two commands:
+That can be done using the following two commands:

 ```
 // Truststore